hansonw/itunesfm/README.md

 ## Notes

-Songs are naively matched based on their title and artist name.
+Songs are matched using a fairly naive method:
+- First, we look for exact name + artist matches.
+- If none exist, we consider exact name matches only.
+- If still none exist, consider names with >= 80% similarity (via Levenshtein distance)

+It should be pretty easy to improve :)

 In the case of ambiguities, you will be prompted to select a match: this is then recorded in a `matching.json` file for future script runs.

 In the case where songs cannot be matched, you can try modifying `matching.json` manually.
 You'll notice that the script prints the following: